-(1) Standard journal article (List all authors, but if the number exceeds six give six followed by et al)
+• Standard journal article (List all authors, but if the number exceeds six list six followed by "et al".)

-You CH, Lee KY, Chev RY, Menguy R. Electrogastrographic study of patients with unexplained nausea, bloating and vomiting.
-Gastroenterology 1980 Aug;79(2): 311-4.
+You CH, Lee KY, Chey RY, Menguy R. Electrogastrographic study of patients with unexplained nausea, bloating and vomiting.
+Gastroenterology 1980 Aug; 79(2):311-4.

-As an option, if a journal carries continuous pagination throughout a volume the month and issue number may be omitted:
+As an option, if a journal carries continuous pagination throughout a volume the month and issue number may be omitted.